 Swimsuit Shopping: How to Buy a Swimsuit for Your Body Type

 Know your body type.
 That is the first thing I do with my Style Coaching clients, and the first thing I have my Style Yourself Chic members do.
 By knowing your body type you can then easily assess a swimsuit, whether it be in person or online, and determine if it’ll flatter your figure or not.
 This will save you so much time and energy (and probably sanity!) trying on swimsuits as you’ll avoid ones that are just never going to work.
 For example, if you are an hourglass you want to focus on styles that have a wrap-like silhouette, or even princess seams.
 If you are more of a triangle, then a swimsuit with an off the shoulder or boat neckline can be very flattering.
+If you want to improve your figure before the bikini season starts, you may consider body contouring procedure.

 Decipher your body type and so much more with my new style course, SYC 101.
 Learn more about it HERE.